-What is the evidence we are born again, and therefore involved in the reversal of the primal fault?
+The words “born again” get tossed around pretty carelessly these days.
+What is the evidence one is born again, and therefore involved in the reversal of the primal fault?

 Seeing ye have purified your souls in obeying the truth through the Spirit unto unfeigned love of the brethren, see that ye love one another with a pure heart fervently: